Marcumc165/Case-Studies/Cyclistic.md

     GROUP BY ride_id
     HAVING COUNT(*) > 1)
 ```
 Now I will look for null values using the following code.
-It appears ther are 1,073,905 nulls in the start_station_name and start_station_id
+It appears there are 1,073,905 nulls in the start_station_name and start_station_id
-columns, 1,104,493 nulls in the end_statioon_name and end_station_id columns, and 7,152 null values for end_lat and end_lng.
+columns, 1,104,493 nulls in the end_station_name and end_station_id columns, and 7,152 null values for end_lat and end_lng.
 Although the data
-is null, I will not be removing from the database because it can still provide useful data, and they aren't in a key field.
+is null, I will not be removing it from the database because it can still provide useful data, and they aren't in a key field.
 ```
 SELECT COUNT(*) - COUNT(ride_id) ride_id,
  COUNT(*) - COUNT(rideable_type) rideable_type,